arnemorken/anypaginator/README.md

 ```

 #### setOption(options)
 Set one or more options for the paginator.
+Remember to call refresh() after options are changed.
 ```js
 pager.anyPaginator("option",{splitFirst:2,splitLast:2});